zopyx/zopyx-url-checker-dashboard/README.md

 # URL Availability Dashboard

+Note: This repository is a vibe coding experiment.

 A small FastAPI + Bootstrap application to organize and monitor website URLs.
 You can group URLs in folders (categories), toggle whether a URL is active, and probe availability with HTTP status and response time.
 The left sidebar shows a collapsible tree of folders/URLs; the right pane shows context forms.
 Everything is server-rendered with Bootstrap forms.

 ## Purpose